phkhanhtrinh23/MetaEvaluator/README.md

 All artifacts land in `outputs/` by default:

 - `*_train_embeddings.npz` / `*_test_embeddings.npz`: pooled embeddings for each model and split.
-- `shift_descriptor_matrix.npy`: rows → models, cols → descriptor metrics.
+- `shift_descriptor_matrix.npy`: rows → models, cols → descriptor metrics (Frechet, Mahalanobis, Sliced Wasserstein, mean-shift norm, train anisotropy).
 - `shift_descriptor_pca.png`: 2D PCA projection for visual triage.
-- `all_models_embedding_scatter.png`: combined PCA overlay where each model/split is color/marker coded (like the example you referenced).
+- `all_models_embedding_scatter.png`: combined PCA overlay where each model/split is color/marker coded; embeddings are normalized per model before PCA.
-- `per_model_embedding_scatter.png`: tiled scatter figure where each subplot shows a model-specific PCA projection of its train vs. test embeddings.
+- `per_model_embedding_scatter.png`: tiled scatter figure where each subplot shows a model-specific PCA projection of its train vs. test splits (also using normalized embeddings).
 - `pairwise_similarity.json`: cosine similarity between each pair of descriptor vectors (capturing the “distribution similarity between each 2 out of 3 matrices” requirement).
+- `cka_similarity.json`: pairwise CKA scores between normalized embedding spaces.
+- `architecture_alignment.json`: aggregates of within/between architecture-family CKA scores to show how well clusters align with expected signatures.
+- `cka_heatmap.png`: visual heatmap of the pairwise CKA matrix.
+- `architecture_alignment.png`: bar-chart view of within/between-family mean CKA values.
+- `diagnostics/`: normalization sweeps (overlays, per-model scatters), cosine histograms, Procrustes residuals, and a mean-shift/anisotropy bar chart for quick inspection.
 - `shift_descriptor_summary.json`: consolidated metadata with file pointers, metric names, and sample counts.
 - When templating is active, the summary file also records the prompt template path that was used.
-- `per_model_embedding_scatter.png`: tiled scatter figure where each subplot shows a model-specific PCA projection of its train vs. test embeddings.

 ### Extra requirements for specialized backbones